tjgusshy/Marketing-campaign-analysis/README.md

 # Recommendations

--We have more married customers than any other group and as such more campaigns like discounts,after sales service should be directed to them in order to retain and satisfy them.
+- We have more married customers than any other group and as such more campaigns like discounts,after sales service should be directed to them in order to retain and satisfy them.

 - Meat is the highest selling product as such, every campaign used in selling it should be maintained.
 Campaigns for other products should be improved on.